-- 14.4.1 An Undergraduate Examination Board and a Postgraduate Examination Board have been established by the Academic Board.
+14.4.1 An Undergraduate Examination Board and a Postgraduate Examination Board have been established by the Academic Board.
 These Boards oversee the operation of assessments on the degree programmes delivered at the Art School and validated by Ravensbourne University London.
 The Examination Boards are constituted and conducted in accordance with the requirements of the validation agreement with Ravensbourne University and apply the Art School's Assessment Regulations (Section C of the Regulations for Students).
 The primary purposes of both Boards are to receive and ratify assessment marks; to determine students' progression; and to recommend their final award to the Academic Board of Ravensbourne University London for conferral.
 The Art School's Examination Boards report to the Academic Boards of both institutions.
-They are an essential part of the Art School's framework for ensuring academic quality and standards as described in the Quality Handbook. - 14.4.2 The composition of each Examinations Board is as follows:
+They are an essential part of the Art School's framework for ensuring academic quality and standards as described in the Quality Handbook.

-Chair Principal Service for duration of office Deputy Chair Head of Academic Affairs & Quality Cours the H Depa Head Acade coord units Intern Head Principal Course Leaders - normally the Heads of Academic Departments Head of Art Histories Academic staff who are coordinators of individual units and/or acted as Internal Examiners Head of Academic Affairs & Quality External members External Examinate in the followard alcolphine, where Representative(s) from Ravel as required under the Validat · · · · · · · · · · · · · · · · · · ·
+Chair Principal Service for duration of office Deputy Chair Head of Academic Affairs & Quality Ex officio Principal Course Leaders - normally the Heads of Academic Departments Head of Art Histories Academic staff who are coordinators of individual units and/or acted as Internal Examiners Head of Academic Affairs & Quality External members External Examiners in the released awards are to be agreed evant discipline, where final Representative(s) from Raver as required under the Validat •